 This leads us to our third answer: there is no reason you shouldn’t pursue any opportunities to act on stage.
 If you’re unfamiliar, familiarise yourself.
 And if you’re not a fan, go find out what works for you!
 If you’re a business-minded actor, think of it this way: why deny yourself an entire possible stream of revenue/career clout, because you “don’t work on stage”?
 You should immerse yourself in theatre because, as an actor, it is your business.
 Has been for millennia.

 Dedicated Theatre Streaming Services

 Dedicated services that stream theatre online are relatively few.
 Those that do exist lack the buying power of a company such as Netflix or Amazon, so don’t expect to see the biggest names or companies represented.
-However, some still offer an impressive array of shows.
+Rights issues also complicate things, as a playwright (or estate) generally wants to see multiple productions of a show, rather than one bottled online for a fraction of the profits.
+However, some services do exist, and offer an impressive array of shows.

 Digital Theatre+ is an education-focused company that boasts thousands of productions and online resources, servicing over 2900 learning institutions around the world.
 The best news is: if you are a member of our very own StageMilk Scene Club, you automatically have a subscription to this service!

 Similar services include BroadwayHD, Dramox, Digital Theatre (not to be confused with the above-mentioned “+”) and Marquee TV, a newer service that also advertises ballet and dance.
 Here in Australia, we’re lucky enough to have Australian Theatre Live: they tend to offer more contemporary work, which stands in contrast to other services’ heavy reliance on classics and license-free material.

 Specific Theatre Company Portals